A simple protocol to automate the executing, scaling, and reconfiguration of Cloud-Native Apps: Simple service mesh management protocol - SSMMP

 The current state of any running instance of service is stored in Manager's database, and consists of: \begin{enumerate} \item open communication sessions and their load metrics; \item observable (healthy, performance and security) metrics, logs and traces. \end{enumerate}

+The key element of SSMMP is the concept of {\em communication session} understood jointly as establishing a connection and then starting a protocol session on this connection.
+The process of establishing and closing such sessions is controlled by the Manager through its agents.
+This is explained in detail below.

+Communication session is an implementation of an abstract connection, say $(A, (P,S), B)$ that is an edge of the abstract graph of CNApp; Fig. \ref{abstract-graph} may serve as an example where $A$ is API Gateway, and $B$ is service $B$.
+The service name $B$ (as a parameter of the abstract connection) is not encoded explicitly in service $A$.
+It must be given by Manager as a configuration parameter (according to the abstract graph) for execution of an instance of service $A$ by an agent.
+Thus, service $A$ as well as the all services are supposed to be generic, i.e. $A$ may be used as a component of another CNApp for a connection, say $(A, (P,S), C)$, where $C$ is different than $B$.

+In order to execute an instance of the service $A$, the Manager sends a request to an agent (which has the bytecode of $A$ in its repository, and resides on a node with a fixed network address) to execute that bytecode.
+The request has parameters for this execution, which include: ports numbers for the sockets of $A$ and service names for its plugs.
+For the plug $P$ it is $B$.

+Let an instance of service $A$ (denoted $i$) be running.
+To implement $P$ (as a client) in the instance $i$, this instance needs to have a translation of the parameter $B$ to the network address of the host where an instance $j$ of the service $B$ is already running, and the port number on which the socket $S$ (as a server) of the instance $j$ listens to clients.

+The port number of this socket, and generally the ports numbers of all sockets of $B$, are configured by Manager as parameters dedicated to that very instance execution.
+This allows multiple instances of the same service to run on the same node (same network address but different port numbers for the sockets).

+In order to implement the abstract connection $(A, (P,S), B)$, the instance $i$ sends a request to Manager (via its agent) to translate the parameter $B$.
+The Manager responses (via the agent) with a translation.
+The translation contains the network address of a running instance of $B$, and the port number of socket $S$ of the instance.
+Then, a communication session (as an implementation of the abstract connection $(A, (P,S), B)$) can be established by the instance $i$.

-If a service instance is running and not being used, there was no reason to start it.
-Therefore, service instances should only be started when needed and shut down when no longer needed.
+If a service instance is running and not in use, there was no reason to start it.
+Therefore, service instances should be started only when they are needed and shut down when they are no longer needed.
 The same applies to establishing communication sessions.
-These two aspects are closely related, i.e. if all sessions of a running service instance (which is not an API Gateway) are closed or have not been established for some predefined time period, then the instance should be closed.
+These two aspects are closely related, i.e. if all sessions of a running service instance (which is not an API Gateway) are closed or have not been established for some predetermined period of time, then the instance should be shut down.